ARPOISE/ARpoise/unity/AR-vos-examples.md

 - **SLAM based AR (only in AR-vos)** uses the newest form of A.I. computer vision technology, [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping), to discover planes in the physical space around the user, and then place augments on these planes.
 The augments will (pretty much) stay in place, and the user can then walk around them in 3D space.

-- **Image trigger and SLAM only run on newer models,** as they use Apple's ARKit and Google Android's ARCore technologies.
+- **Image trigger and SLAM (and therefore the AR-vos app) *only* run on newer models,** as they use Apple's ARKit and Google Android's ARCore technologies.
   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).